 Worship is integral to the University program, and a variety of worship services is available to students and staff.
 Students are required to attend a specified number of chapels and assemblies during the University year.
 Residential students are also required to attend a number of residence hall worships.
-Worship services are held in the chapel on Friday evening (vespers) and on Saturday mornings at 9.00 am and 10.40 am, for students and the University community.
+Worship services are held in the auditorium and church on Friday evening (vespers) and on Saturday mornings at 9.00 am for students and the University community.
 A chapel service is held at 10.00 am each Wednesday during the semester.

 The seventh-day Sabbath commencing at sunset on Friday evening and concluding at sunset on Saturday is set aside for worship, prayer, praise, Bible-study, sharing, fellowship and community related activities.
-Attendance at Sabbath worship services is encouraged.
-No classes or sporting activities are held during Sabbath hours and regular

-University services such as the library and the sports facilities are not available for use.
+The Sabbath worship services are the highlight of the weekly gatherings.
+No classes or sporting activities are held during Sabbath hours and regular University services such as the library and the sports facilities are not available for use.
 Some students visit AIDS sufferers, others provide music for hospital patients, while others tell Bible stories to village children.
 With the exception of essential services, the work program ceases.
 Because the day is considered sacred, no regular or non-essential work is done anywhere on the campus either by outside contractors, University staff or students.